Madho Singh (Ghess): The Gallant Sons of Madho Singh

 Madho Singh's youngest son Airi Singh (Uday Singh) also participated in the Indian Rebellion of 1857.
 Airi was in charge of the supplies to the Singora pass rebels and served as a medium of communication with Veer Surendra Sai.
 Some traitors from the rebel groups informed a group of British soldiers stationed at Saheba Dera about the hideout of Airi.
 The soldiers who reached the spot close to Singora pass did not find anyone, but while they were there the traitors identified the faithful dog of Airi that suddenly walked out of a ditch hole.
 Being certain of Airi being hidden in the hole, the traitors filled it with dry leaves and wood, covered it with a large stone and then put it on fire, resulting in Airi Singh suffocating to death inside his hideout.
 After the death of Madho Singh, his three surviving sons Hatee Singh, Kunjel Singh and Bairi Singh continued to control the mountain passes to Sambalpur.
 Earlier Hatee Singh had resisted the British cannon fire from Captain Shakespeare when he was fired upon by the Madras troops of the British.
-He lost his hearing and became senseless due to stones hitting him from the blasting off boulders, but some how managed to escape from the spot with his followers.
+He lost his hearing and became senseless due to stones hitting him from the blasting off boulders, but somehow managed to escape from the spot with his followers.
 Hatee surrendered later due to repeated persuasion from Udanta Sai, the brother of Surendra Sai in the year 1862.
 The British returned him Ghess estate to send out a persuading message for his brothers along with other rebellious chiefs and to showcase an example of British generosity.

 Kunjel Singh and Bairi Singh were in charge of the rebellion when a greedy Zamindar of adjacent Deori estate, with British support, threatened to take control of the Sonakhan estate of Kunjel's son in law Govinda Singh- who had just been released from Nagpur Jail.
 Kunjel Singh was hiding in the Khariar region with Surendra Sai at this time.
 On the request from his son in law, he attacked the Deori Zamindar with 120 rebels and killed him.
 Govinda Singh was later caught by the British and executed.
 On 7 March 1864 British officers Lieutenant Beril and Lieutenant Boie arrived in Badmal to arrest Kunjel but he escaped from there.
 Citing this as a defiance by all the brothers from Ghess nobility, they arrested all the three brothers later.
 Kunjel Singh and Bairi Singh were sentenced to death by hanging in Sambalpur Jail.
 Some believe Bairi Singh died under rigorous imprisonment and was not hanged.
 Hatee Singh was transported for life imprisonment to the Andaman Islands.